blockoptions/blockoptions/whitepaper/whitepaper.md

 ----------

-So a building wallet version is needed.
-It will fix the start price delay, expiry price not accurate and can’t accept BTC to trade, etc problems.
+So a build-in wallet version is needed.
+It will fix the start time delay, expiry time not accurate and can’t accept BTC to trade, etc problems.

- 1. Traders create a online wallet on BlockOptions.io or import their private key to BlockOptions.io as other online wallets like https://www.myetherwallet.com/.
+ 1. Traders create an online wallet on BlockOptions.io or import their private key to BlockOptions.io as other online wallets like https://www.myetherwallet.com/.

- 2. Traders click invest button to start trading on BlockOptions.io, Build-in wallet will fetch start price within the same second from
+ 2. Traders click invest button to start trading on BlockOptions.io Build-in wallet will fetch start price within the same second.

  3. At the same time sending a schedule callback to Oraclize’s smart contract, e.g callback with exactly 2 min. later price using